blokin/rolling_softres/README.md

 Your third raid, you will have 10 bonus points.
 So on, and so forth.

+If you do not attend a raid, you will lose 5 points.
+If you change your soft reservation, you will have 0 points.
+Changing your soft reservation sets your points to 0 and is a permanent change.
+You can not switch back to an item you previously had points for and recover those points.

 (You can change the number of points incremented for each run)

 ### Notes